 A lightweight cryptography-driven zero trust networking protocol at the OSI 5th layer to hide your server and data from attackers.

-The rapid advancement of AI technologies, particularly large language models (LLMs), is significantly reshaping the cybersecurity landscape.
-The rise of Autonomous Vulnerability Exploitation (AVE) represents a major leap in the AI era, streamlining the exploitation of vulnerabilities, as highlighted in this research paper.
-This development dramatically increases the risk for any exposed network services, echoing the Dark Forest Hypothesis of the Internet.
-AI-powered tools are continuously scanning the digital environment, swiftly identifying and exploiting weaknesses.
+The rapid evolution of AI technologies, particularly large language models (LLMs), is significantly reshaping the cybersecurity landscape.
+The emergence of Autonomous Vulnerability Exploitation (AVE) represents a major leap in the AI era, streamlining the exploitation of vulnerabilities, as highlighted in recent research such as [1], [2], [3] and etc. This development dramatically increases the risk for any exposed network services, reflecting the Dark Forest Hypothesis of the Internet.
+AI-powered tools are continuously scanning the digital realm, quickly finding and exploiting weaknesses.
 Consequently, the Internet is evolving into a "Dark Forest," where visibility equates to vulnerability.

 Before diving into the details of OpenNHP, let's start with a quick demonstration of how OpenNHP protects a server from unauthorized access.
 You can see it in action by accessing the protected server at https://acdemo.opennhp.org.